GriffinPlus/docker-zimbra/README.md

 ## Maintenance

 The container installs a complete Ubuntu 16.04 LTS installation plus Zimbra onto the attached volume, if the volume is empty.
 This also means that running an updated docker image does not automatically update the installation on the volume.
-Nevertheless the installation is kept up-to-date as Ubuntu's *unattended upgrades* care for official updates.
-If you do not want the installation to be updated automatically, you can simply disable unattended upgrades after the installation and install updates manually.
-You can get a shell in the container using the following command:
+Nevertheless the installation is kept up-to-date as Ubuntu's *unattended upgrades* package installs official updates automatically.
+If you do not want the installation to be updated automatically, you can simply disable unattended upgrades by setting `APT::Periodic::Unattended-Upgrade "0";` in `/etc/apt/apt.conf.d/20auto-upgrades` after the installation has finished.

+To install updates manually, you need to get a shell in the container using the following command:

 ```
 docker exec -it zimbra /bin/bash